Anita Susuri: You told us about market day. Can you describe the atmosphere at that time?

 Halit Gashi: Yes, in front of Bash Çarshia…

 Anita Susuri: Yes, 1928.

 Halit Gashi: It says 28 but that café had singers, it had live music.
-I never went in, but I have seen it at night from the outside, especially during the celebrations of Croatian holidays, there was live music and a great mood was created, it was… and they had a great income from those places.
+I never went in, but I have seen it at night from the outside, especially during the celebrations of Croatian holidays.
+There was live music and a great mood was created, it was… and they had a great income from those places.
 As I told you, Janjevo people for nine months earned a living outside of Janjevo, but they spent it all in Janjevo in three months.
 Those three months that they could not work during the winter, they spent them in Janjevo.
 They had a lot, all the cafés in Janjevo had a lot of work.

 Anita Susuri: What else happened during high school?
 How did your life continue after that?

 Halit Gashi: For me, unfortunately since high school until I finished university was a very hard period for me, extremely hard.
 I finished primary school in 1981, and when I was in eighth grade the demonstrations of ‘81 happened in April and March, March and April, it was an extremely hard situation.
-Then, we were going to school in the Serbian village.
+Then, we went to school in a Serbian village.
 Even in ‘83 when we went to Lipjan, we had to pass three Serbian villages, which didn’t have a positive attitude towards us, they didn’t.
 We didn’t have any conflicts but we were never comfortable with each other.
 Every time I traveled out of Janjevo, then when I finished school and university, my mother, may she rest in peace, I always found her at the door waiting for me, thinking something might have happened to me since I had to pass by these three villages.
-It was a very hard period for people from Janjevo, Akllap, and Teqe.
+It was a very hard period for people from Janjevo, Akllap, and teqe.
 It was extremely hard.

 Anita Susuri: Do you remember the demonstrations of ‘81, did you take part?